matomo-org/developer-documentation/docs/generated/master/Piwik/Common.md

       <div markdown="1" class="parameter">
       `$varDefault` (`string`|`null`) &mdash;

-      <div markdown="1" class="param-desc"> The value to return if the request parameter doesn't exist or has an empty value.</div>
+      <div markdown="1" class="param-desc"> The value to return if the request parameter cannot be found or has an empty value.</div>

       <div style="clear:both;"/>